Observations on the Roivant Sciences Ltd. (NASDAQ:ROIV) Growth Curve

 Sponsored

-As well, it is important to consider ROIV stock ratios such as price-to-sales, which is currently 101.49.ROIV’s price to book ratio for the most recent quarter was 4.31, resulting in an 3.20 price to cash per share for the period.
+It is also essential to consider ROIV stock ratios like the price-to-sales ratio, which is 117.16 for the last year.ROIV’s price to book ratio for the most recent quarter was 5.57, resulting in an 3.69 price to cash per share for the period.

 How does Roivant Sciences Ltd. (ROIV) stock rate among analysts?
 Buy, sell, or hold?